How to create a great Christmas cheeseboard

 The theory behind a cheeseboard is to offer cheeses of different textures, flavours and shapes so that it looks attractive, includes a variety of tastes and everyone can find a cheese they like.
 These are the cheeses and styles that I would go for - leaving out stinky French cheeses which are best left to consenting adults ;-)

 2) A good cheddar has a lot going for it.
 Most people like cheddar and you can always use it for cooking afterwards.
-The only issue is how strong it should be - some of the artisanal cheddars like Keen’s can be pretty funky though I do like a good Montgomery.
+The only issue is how strong it should be - some of the artisanal cheddars like Keen’s can be pretty funky though I do like a good Montgomery and my new favourite, Trethowan Brothers' Pitchfork.

 3) A semi-soft white-rinded cheese such as Brie or Camembert

 Another popular choice but one that can cause trouble if you allow it to get overripe - i.e. at the stage where it’s virtually running off the cheeseboard a) because it won’t last very long and b) may well ruin whatever red you’re drinking with it.
-Try a similar English cheese like a Tunworth, Wigmore or the wickedly creamy Elmhirst from Sharpham Dairy.
+Try a similar English cheese such as a Tunworth or Baron Bigod.

 4) A goats' cheese